relector-tuxnix/meg4/README.md

 a plain simple `make` will always work.

 The build system is created in a way that you can simply remove or add repo directories to enable or disable features.
 For example just rename `src/lua` to `src/lua.disabled` to remove Lua support (and cut overall compilation time in half).
+Having `platform/sdl/SDL3` will statically link with SDL3, rename it to `SDL3.disabled` to link dynamically.

 Documentation
 -------------